Evolving Climate Risk Expectations for UK Banks (SS5/25 via PS25/25)

 Conclusion

-CP10/25 marks the latest evolution in the PRA’s supervisory approach to climate-related financial risks.
-While the proposals build on the foundations of SS3/19, they reflect the regulator’s intention to provide some further clarity in order to move banks towards further action.
+SS5/25 now marks the latest evolution in the PRA’s supervisory approach to climate-related financial risks.
+While the new expectations certainly build on the foundations of SS3/19, they reflect the regulator’s initiative to provide further clarity in order to prompt banks towards further action.

 For small and medium-sized UK banks, it’s a timely opportunity to clarify how climate risks affect the business model, inform better decision-making, and align internal capabilities with growing stakeholder expectations.